tjcomserv/HackberryPi-4B/README.md

 **Charging Ampere**: Charge through the Type-C port.
 2A charging rate; this handheld can be fully charged within 3-4 hours.
 **Stemma I2C Port**: This device has a Stemma I2C port on board, you can connect with any I2C sensors.

+# <a name='Different Operating System  '>Different Operating System</a>
+You can install Kali, Raspberrypi OS, or Retropi and many other OS into HackberryPi.
+[This page](https://github.com/ZitaoTech/HackberryPi-4B/tree/main/Screen) will tell you how to install the display driver in a different operating system.

 # <a name='Dimension and Weight  '>Dimension and Weight</a>
 Dimension of HackberryPi: 91.8x143.5x27.3mm
 Weight without battery: 252 Gram